 "I love talking about animals and the environment.
 I also love science in general and I dream of becoming a zoologist."
 Fulfilling his dreams is one of the reasons why alumnus John L. Prettyman IV (Biology '18), chose Stevenson.

-In addition to serving as a member of the Male Initiative for Leadership and Excellence, the Environmental Club, the Wilderness and Ecology Club, and the Rugby Club, academically, John has been focused on undergraduate research.
-In particular, one project is his ongoing research of the oysters of the Chesapeake, where he has been helping to rebuild the reefs and study the health of the oysters.
+In addition to serving as a member of the Male Initiative for Leadership and Excellence, the Environmental Club, the Wilderness and Ecology Club, and the Rugby Club, academically, John focused on undergraduate research.
+In particular, one project was his ongoing research of the oysters of the Chesapeake, where he helped rebuild the reefs and study the health of the oysters.
 Other research projects include surveying and identifying crayfish and mapping their locations; conducting research on plants and animals in Costa Rica and Hawaii; and, in January 2018, researching humpback whales and ocean mammals at the Ocean Mammals Institute in Maui, Hawaii.